strwise/documentation/docs/administration/subscriptions.md

 ## Overview {#overview}

-Subscriptions are the business model that defines the service that the customer will have access to.
-Subscriptions are associated with a service package and are the subscriptions that are available to the customer when they subscribe to a service.
+Service Subscriptions represent the fundamental business model that dictates the specific service to which a customer gains access.
+These subscriptions are intricately linked with a service package, delineating the range of offerings available to customers upon subscription.

-Through subscriptions, you can define the service name, description, and the service provider that will be used to provide the service.
-You can also define the subscription features and quotas that will be available when a customer subscribe to the service.
+Within Service Subscriptions, you have the ability to customize various aspects of the service, including the service name, description, and the designated service provider responsible for service delivery.
+Additionally, you can specify the subscription features and quotas that become available to customers upon subscribing to the service.

+By leveraging Service Subscriptions, you can tailor the customer experience to meet their unique needs and preferences.
+Whether it's defining the service details or outlining subscription features and quotas, Service Subscriptions provide the flexibility needed to create personalized offerings for your customer base.

 ## Subscription Properties {#properties}